Books you'll want to be seen reading

-Classic and contemporary masterpieces that are sure to impress your fellow passengers.
+Classic and contemporary masterpieces that are sure to turn heads.

 There’s something satisfying about reading a book that makes you feel smart – especially when other people see you reading it.
-Whether you’re on your daily commute or just relaxing at home, the right book can stimulate both your intellect and imagination.
+Whether you’re on your daily commute or just relaxing in a coffee shop, the right book can make a statement.
 Here we’ve rounded up some classic and contemporary masterpieces that are sure to impress your fellow bookworms and elevate your reading game.
-Get ready to become the most well-read passenger on the train!
+Get ready to be the most well-read person in any room!

 Animal Farm